- Download our Moving to Austria Guide (PDF)

-Expats looking for work in Austria will find that their nationality will often affect their ability to secure a job.
-EU citizens can legally work in Austria without having to obtain a work permit.
-However, those from outside the EU (known as 'third-party nationals') will need to show that they can fill gaps in sectors lacking skilled local workers.
+EU citizens can legally work in Austria without obtaining a work permit.
+However, those from outside the EU (known as 'third-party nationals') must show that they can fill gaps in sectors lacking skilled local workers.

 Job market in Austria

-Plenty of engineering and construction jobs feature in Austria's list of shortage occupations, so expats with skills, qualifications and experience in these fields will have a good chance at finding work.
+Engineering and construction jobs are on Austria's list of shortage occupations, so if you have skills, qualifications, and experience in these fields, you will have a good chance of finding work.

 Otherwise, Vienna boasts some leading corporations in the finance and consulting sectors, but jobs in these areas are scarce for expats.